 Tides4fishing allows you to make tide predictions for Duncansby Head years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-The lunar phase is a Waxing Crescent.
-Today we will have 6 hours and 22 minutes of sun.
-The solar transit will be at 12:13 h and the length of time the moon will be visible will be 10 hours and 3 minutes.
+The lunar phase is a Waning Gibbous.
+Today we will have 13 hours and 46 minutes of sun.
+The solar transit will be at 13:11 h and the length of time the moon will be visible will be 15 hours and 24 minutes.

-The tidal coefficient today is 89, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 84 to end the day with a tidal coefficient of 80.
-The tide heights today are 3.2 m, 0.8 m, 3.4 m and 0.5 m.
+The tidal coefficient today is 60 (average).
+At noon the tidal coefficient drops to 54 to end the day with a tidal coefficient of 49.
+The tide heights today are 3.1 m, 0.7 m, 2.8 m and 0.8 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Duncansby Head which is of 3.6 m and a minimum height of -0.1 m.

 Tide timetable for Duncansby Head.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: